hazelcast/hazelcast/hazelcast-documentation/src/StartingClusterClient.md

 Having installed Hazelcast, you can get started.

-In this short tutorial, we will:
+In this short tutorial, we:

 1. Create a simple Java application using the Hazelcast distributed map and queue.
 2. Run our application twice to have a cluster with two nodes (JVMs).